EOEPCA/deployment-guide/docs/building-blocks/datacube-access.md

 # Datacube Access Deployment Guide

-> **Note**: This Building Block is under active development.
-Some features may still be evolving, so we recommend using it with consideration as updates are rolled out.

 The **Datacube Access** building block allows users to access and explore multi-dimensional Earth Observation (EO) data using standard APIs.
 It is built on open standards from OGC (Open Geospatial Consortium).

 ---